eklavyagoyal/eklavyagoyal.github.io/content/teaching/notes/ma9202/_index.md

 ---
-title: "Course Materials Archive"
+title: "Course Materials for MA9202 - Mathematics for Physicists 2 - Analysis 1"
-date: 2024-10-05
-draft: false
+aliases: ["/ma9202"]
+redirect: "/teaching/notes/ma9202"
 ---
-{{<toggle id="ma9202" title="Course Materials for MA9202 - Mathematics for Physicists 2 - Analysis 1">}}

 Here you can find all the course materials.
 [Here](/pdf/notes/notes.pdf) are the complete notes from week 05 - week 15 in one pdf file.
 {{< toggle id="ma9202week01" title="Week 01 (Oct 14 - Oct 18)" >}}